prashi23/Shopaholic-3D/README.md

 ![move_keys](https://user-images.githubusercontent.com/54631569/111799411-00644800-88f1-11eb-8dc5-931bab87e96a.png)

-- If at any time you feel to pause the game you can do that by hitting ESCAPE button and hit it again to resume.
+- If at any time you feel to pause the game you can do that by hitting the ESCAPE button and hit it again to resume.

-- For the **FREE MODE** you can click on the name plate of the shop you want to enter, and hit on buy button below it to purchase it.
+- For the **FREE MODE** you can click on the nameplate of the shop you want to enter, and hit on the buy button below it to purchase it.

-- For the **GUIDED MODE** you can click the 'I' key for checking your INVENTORY, 'Q' key for checking the OBJECTIVE and 'E' to buy an item.
+- For the **GUIDED MODE** you can click the 'I' key for checking your INVENTORY, 'Q' key for checking the OBJECTIVE, and 'E' to buy an item.

  ## Programming Languages
- We have you used C# for writing the scripts and Unity as our editor.
-Since game development was new to us so we reffered to a number of [youtube tutorials](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA) and blogs on game development.
+ We have used C# for writing the scripts and Unity as our editor.
+Since game development was new to us so we referred to a number of [youtube tutorials](https://www.youtube.com/channel/UCYbK_tjZ2OrIZFBvU6CCMiA) and blogs on game development.
 The assets we used in our game are freely available on the unity assets store.

  ## How to use it?
  Our game is not published yet, but that doesn't mean you can't play it.

- Follow the steps bellow to know how you can access this game.
+ Follow the steps below to know how you can access this game.

  1. Fork this repository.
  2. Pull the code to your local desktop